conda/conda/docs/source/building/meta-yaml.rst

 Text files with prefix files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Text files (files containing no NULL bytes) may contain the build prefix and need it replaced with the install prefix at installation time.
 Conda will automatically register such files.
-Binary files that contain the  build prefix are generally handled differently (see binary_has_prefix_files or detect_binary_files_with_prefix), but there may be cases where such a binary file needs to be treated as an ordinary text file, in which case they need to be identified:
+Binary files that contain the  build prefix are generally handled differently (see binary_has_prefix_files), but there may be cases where such a binary file needs to be treated as an ordinary text file, in which case they need to be identified:

 .. code-block:: yaml